dubgeiser/fixit.nvim/README.md

 Add 'FIXME', 'XXX' and 'TODO' in a code comment, followed by some text.
 Run `:Fixit` to show the tasks in `qflist` with the text following the token.
 Navigate `qflist` to jump to the corresponding place in the code file.

-When you edit the buffer, the Fixit list is not updated automatically.
-Execute `:Fixit` to update the list if necessary.

-Every comment with a token ('TODO', 'XXX', 'FIXME') will be picked up by Fixit, but only the part _AFTER_ is taken into consideration.
-Fixit only picks up 1 line.
-If you just write comments like:

-    # TODO Extract fixamathingie
-    # FIXME This only works for more than 2 elements
-    # etc...

-All should be fine ;-)